Children under the age of 6 are FREE

 St. Peter’s Basilica

 St. Peter’s Basilica is built very close to the site where the saint was martyred by the Emperor Nero.
 After his death a shrine was set up and became a point of pilgrimage for early Christians.
 Over the years this location became extremely popular and prompted Constantine to build the first church on the site.
 The Basilica that stands today, however, is the second construction, which was created during the Renaissance by the Popes.
 Learn how long it took to complete, how many people it can hold, and just how big it really is.
-Discover one of Michelangelo’s earlier pieces, Bernini and Borromini’s high alter and the tallest man-made structure in Rome.
+Discover one of Michelangelo’s earlier pieces, Bernini and Borromini’s high altar and the tallest man-made structure in Rome.

 - Octagonal Courtyard